Training & Fitness

 You Don’t Need to Be an Athlete

-This is the most important thing to know: the Camino doesn’t require you to be fit.
-We’ve met 70-year-olds with creaky knees, people recovering from illness, and desk workers who haven’t exercised in years—all successfully walking to Santiago.
-The Camino is not a race.
-It’s a slow, steady walk, and your body will adapt if you give it time.
+The Camino doesn’t require you to be fit.
+People in their 70s with creaky knees, walkers recovering from illness, and desk workers who haven’t exercised in years all make it to Santiago.
+It isn’t a race.
+It’s a slow, steady walk, and your body adapts if you give it time.

-That said, some preparation helps enormously.
-Training before the Camino makes that first week much easier and significantly reduces your chance of injury.
+Some preparation still helps.
+Training before you go makes the first week far easier and cuts your risk of injury.

 The Training Timeline

-If you only have 6 weeks and you’re reasonably fit, you can still do the Camino—your first week will just be tougher, and you’ll need to be more careful about rest days and injury prevention.
+Start training eight to twelve weeks before you walk.
+From a lower fitness base, carrying extra weight, or on a hillier route, give yourself 16 weeks or more.
+With only six weeks and reasonable fitness you can still do it: the first week will simply be tougher, and you’ll need to be more careful about rest days and injury.

 Weeks 1–4: Build Your Base

-In your actual walking shoes, on terrain similar to what you’ll face.
-Don’t skip this part.
-Walking on flat paths in your living room isn’t the same as walking on uneven trails or cobblestone villages in the gear you’ll be wearing.
+Walk three or four times a week for 30–45 minutes at a comfortable, conversational pace.
+Start with what feels easy.
+This is about consistency, not speed.
+Walk in your actual shoes, on terrain similar to what you’ll face.
+Flat paths in your living room aren’t the same as uneven trails or cobbled village streets in the gear you’ll wear.

 Weeks 5–8: Build Distance